-Often the catalyst for an HMRC investigation is when they believe mileage has been overpaid due to inaccurate reporting, overestimation or fraud.
-HMRC’s task is to get you to pay the right amount of tax – so if there is an over payment of mileage it effectively means tax-free monies have been paid to an employee.
+Often the catalyst for an HMRC investigation is when they believe vehicle mileage has been overpaid due to inaccurate reporting, overestimation or fraud.
+The task of HMRC is to ensure that you pay the right amount of tax – so if there is an over payment of mileage it effectively means tax-free monies have been paid to an employee.

 A mileage record is required when a vehicle completes a business trip.
-Every business trip must be accurately logged according to guidelines set out by HMRC.
-The only exception to mileage records is if the FBIK charge is paid on the vehicle and it becomes ‘fully expensed’.
+Every business trip must be accurately logged according to guidelines set out by the HMRC.
+The only exception to mileage records is if the FBIK charge is paid on the vehicle and it becomes ‘fully-expensed’.

 As experts, ABAX are in a unique position of working directly with clients undertaking business record checks.
 From all information available, we understand HMRC outline the following criteria for a mileage record to be compliant:

 - The vehicle driven